ardole/docker-dojo/exercices/02-start-stop.md

 ## Name your containers

 Use a name is better than an ID.
-So you can use option -n in order to give a unique name to your containers.
+So you can use option *--name* in order to give a unique name to your containers.

 ```shell script
 docker run --name "my-httpd-server" -p="8081:80" httpd:2.4